LuMug/iSete/Documentazione/0_Documentazione.md

   > design such a large-scale microprocessor in just weeks.*

 -->
-_Do you need a coffe but you don't have with you for but it?
-Don't worry, with the new dispenser you can buy everything coffe pod trought your account.
+_Do you need a coffe but you don't have with for buy it?
+Don't worry: with the new dispenser you can buy every type of coffee pod trought your account!
-You just do the identification, add your credit to your account and you can buy coffe pod when you want, everywhere you are.
+You just have to log in, add your credit to your account and you can buy coffee pod when you want, everywhere you are.
-With the new dispenser you could buy coffe pod from your phone without go to the coffe maker !
+With the new dispenser you could buy coffee pod from your phone without go to the coffe maker !
 What do you waiting for?
-Take the coffe pod you prefer!_
+Take your preferred coffee pod!_

 ### Scopo